Electives for Visiting Residents & Medical Students

-- Problem Solving in Public Health Research Project: rotators conduct a research project in their area of interest using the Problem Solving in Public Health framework, which will be taught throughout their rotation.
+- Problem Solving in Public Health Research Project: rotators conduct a short research project in their area of interest using the Problem Solving in Public Health framework, which will be taught throughout their rotation.
 Residents write a research paper and present their work during the last week of their rotation.

 - Biostatistics and Epidemiology Modules: rotators independently complete online biostatistics and epidemiology modules then participate in a group discussion to consolidate knowledge learned.

 - Journal Club: rotators participate in and lead journal club discussions on seminal preventive medicine articles.